cockroachdb/docs/v21.1/schema-design-table.md

 The `users` and `vehicles` tables now have syntactically valid `CREATE TABLE` statements.
 As a best practice, the `CREATE TABLE` statements should explicitly [select primary key columns](#select-primary-key-columns).

-The `users` and `vehicles` tables now have syntactically valid column definitions, but, as a best practice, you should explicitly [select primary key columns](#select-primary-key-columns) for the tables.
+The `users` and `vehicles` tables now have syntactically valid column definitions.
+As a best practice, you should explicitly [select primary key columns](#select-primary-key-columns) for the tables before executing the `CREATE TABLE` statements.

 ### Select primary key columns